JustinyAhin/byrdmarks-extract/README.md

 # Byrdmarks Extract

-Byrdmarks Extract is a specialized tool designed to create backups of 𝕏 (previously Twitter) user bookmarks.
+Byrdmarks Extract is a specialized tool designed to create backups from 𝕏 (previously Twitter) users' bookmarks.

 It serves as a companion to [Byrdmarks](https://byrdmarks.com), an advanced bookmarks management application for 𝕏 that offers semantic search, filtering, and categorization capabilities.

 ## Features